openebs/openebs/documentation/source/install/cloud_solutions.rst

     gcloud container clusters list
     kubectl config set-context demo-openebs03 --cluster=gke_strong-eon-153112_us-central1-a_demo-openebs03 --user=cluster-admin

+c.
 Download the latest OpenEBS files using the following commands.
 ::

     git clone https://github.com/openebs/openebs.git
     cd openebs/k8s

 The following commands will prompt you for a username and password.
 Provide username as *admin*.
-Password for the admin can be obtained from **Google Cloud Platform** -> **Kubernetes Engine** -> **(cluster)** -> **Show Credentials**
+Password for the admin can be obtained from **Google Cloud Platform** -> **Kubernetes Engine**.

+Click the cluster you have created and select **Show Credentials**.

+d.
 Apply OpenEBS Operator and add related OpenEBS Storage Classes, that can be used by developers and applications using the following commands.
 ::

     kubectl config use-context demo-openebs03